RDF-STaX/rdf-stax.github.io/docs/use-it.md

 ??? example "Example: LDES `EventStream` (click to expand)"

     In [Linked Data Event Streams](https://w3id.org/ldes/specification) (LDES) the `#!turtle ldes:EventStream` is a collection of stream elements – sets of RDF triples.
 Each element is identified with its subject node.
-Therefore, instances of this class can be annotated in RDF-STaX as an [RDF subject graph stream](https://w3id.org/stax/dev/taxonomy/#rdf-subject-graph-stream).
+Therefore, instances of this class can be annotated in RDF-STaX as [RDF subject graph streams](taxonomy.md#rdf-subject-graph-stream).

     ```turtle
     @prefix ldes: <https://w3id.org/ldes/specification#> .